meast/ELib.ConfigManager/README.md

 string a2 = ELib.ConfigManager.EConfig.GetInstance("|DataDirectorY|elib.config").Get("a2");

-  the first 15 character "|DataDirectorY|" ignore case will be parse as "~/app_data/" in lower case,and then parse the "~/" as  System.Web.HttpContext.Current.Server.MapPath("/").
+  the first 15 character "|DataDirectorY|" ignore case will be parse as "~/app_data/" in lower case,and then parse the "~/" as  System.AppDomain.CurrentDomain.BaseDirectory + CFile.Substring(2).

 Name your host as default is not recommended.